varlogerr/bgmenu-test/readme.md

 8) cd to `/home/vagrant/Projects/sites/site` and run `rmdir public`
 In order to clone the project you'll need to clone it to the same directory, (i.e. `site` directory).
 That means you'll need to run `git clone https://github.com/varlogerr/bgmenu-test.git .` (with the dot in the end!)
-Now you're ready to install the application, start from instruction 3
+Now you're ready to install the application

 **NB** when you finish with the application exit the vagrant box with command `exit`
 and after that run `vagrant destroy -f`, this will remove this virtual box from your machine